 There are just a few pests and diseases that are known to affect gardenia bonsai trees.
 These include scale, mealy bugs, and aphids, all of which are common on houseplants.
 Placing your gardenia bonsai in a place where it receives good air circulation can help to prevent these pests, as can limited overwatering and overfetilizing.

-Watch out for diseases like sooty mold, which thrives on the honeydew produced by the insects listed above.
+Sooty mold thrives on the honey dew produced by the insects listed above.
 It can be treated with a fungicide but in most cases is far easier to prevent than it is to treat after it has set in.

 One problem to which gardenia bonsai plants are prone is bud drop.
 This usually happens right before blooming and can be caused by various factors, typically improper temperatures, insufficient light, or over or underwatering.